Vinay-kumar89/Jarvis/README.md

 # Jarvis
-A Jarvis is created using Javascript,
+A Jarvis is created by using Javascript,